helkama/onkomeillasplit.ml/README.md

 Maybe something for later:
 - Wordpress design

 Something for  later:
-- Think about easier ways of updating data
+- Think about easier ways of updating data (MAYBE A TABLE GENERATOR)
 - The index.html might bee too big and complicated so start looking on some server side solution for showing data